 The fair value of Shire's contingent consideration payable as of December 31, 2017 was \$1,168.2 million (2016: \$1,058.0 million).
 Contingent consideration payable represents future milestones and royalties Shire may be required to pay in conjunction with various business combinations.
 The amounts ultimately payable by Shire are dependent upon the successful achievement of the relevant milestones and future net sales of the relevant products over the life of the milestone or royalty term, respectively.
 Shire estimates the fair value of contingent consideration payable using the income approach, based on a discounted cash flow method.
-The discounted cash flow method uses inputs with values that may not be observable in a public trading market, including, but not limited to: the probability of, and period in which, the relevant milestone event is expected to be achieved; the amount of royalties that will be payable based on forecast net sales of the relevant milestone or royalty.
+The discounted cash flow method uses inputs with values that may not be observable in a public trading market, including, but not limited to: the probability of, and period in which, the relevant milestone event is expected to be achieved; the amount of royalties that will be payable based on forecast net sales of the relevant products; and the discount rates to be applied in calculating the present values of the relevant milestone or royalty.
 Significant judgment is employed by Shire in developing these estimates and assumptions.
 If actual events differ from management's estimates, or to the extent that these estimates are adjusted in the future, Shire's financial condition and results of operations could be materially affected in the period of any such change of estimate.